explosion/spacy-course/chapters/en/chapter4.md

 The small set of labelled examples that you've created previously is available as `TRAINING_DATA`.
 To see the examples, you can print them in your script.

-- Call `nlp.begin_training`, create a training loop for 10 iterations and shuffle the training data.
+- Call `nlp.initialize`, create a training loop for 10 iterations and shuffle the training data.
 - Create batches of training data using `spacy.util.minibatch` and iterate over the batches.